OptikaFX/OptikaFX-2D-Documentation/Documentation~/camera.md

     Use Environment Shadow

-when this rug should include environment/occluder shadows.
+when this matte should include environment/occluder shadows.

 Useful settings: